dask/dask/docs/source/faq.rst

 1.  **Q: How do I debug my program when using dask?**

-    If you want to inspect the dask graph itself see :doc:`inspect docs <inspect>`.
+    You may want to look at the :doc:`diagnostics documentation <understanding-performance>`

     If you want to dive down with a Python debugger a common cause of frustration is the asynchronous schedulers which, because they run your